 Social life and isolation

-You can see how much this might affect a person’s life in terms of relationships, friendships, socializing, work, and career.
+You can see how much this might affect a person's life in terms of relationships, friendships, socializing, work, and career.
 There is a preoccupation with what you drink, especially before you leave the house, with where you are, and what options are available for using a bathroom.
 Every day is taken up with these kinds of thoughts.
 You change your habits and social behavior in order to compensate.
 It is no longer easy to plan on going to a friend’s house, a party, or the theatre.
 The longer it goes on, the more the person can forget how it was before they were phobic and not realize how much the phobia is affecting their life and their choices.
-After time a person is a person controlled by his or her own fear and shame rather than being able to be spontaneous and social.
+After time a person is controlled by his or her own fear and shame rather than being able to be spontaneous and social.

 What I did to get better?

 Since it happened so fast I realized I could not live like that, being unable to go out without extreme anxiety and discomfort.
 I stubbornly reached out for anything that might help me.
 Once I found the definition for paruresis online and realized that this was a thing that could happen to people, around 7% of the population, I could at least say to myself that this was a real thing.
 At that time there was not much online about it.
 I found the International Paruresis Association in the United States and this encouraged me to start and lead a support group in my city.

 I wrote emails to people with shy bladder, I read books, I did the graduated exposure therapy practice in the malls, I went to Baltimore for a workshop for women, I saw a cognitive behavioral therapist, I helped host workshops in my city, whatever I could do I was going to do it to get better.
 And it helped; I went from a nine to around a five or four in a couple of years.
 The biggest piece was understanding the cycle of anxiety and how to stop it, and that no matter what I do, I will tend to have a delay before I can go.
 So if I could sit in the delay and avoid the anxiety, all was well.